 hevc_videotoolbox is perfectly fine.
 Output videos are

 still small enough, and the significantly faster encoding

 speeds mean that FFmpeg finishes far more quickly.

-You might want to change this parameter if (1) your input sources are just stereo anyway, or (2) you never expect to watch the output video on anything but a stereo device (i.e., headphones, TV minus sound system).
-It’s trivial to have FFmpeg downmix to stereo AAC, which QuickTime will play with no trouble:
+If your input sources are only stereo anyway, or you never expect to watch the output video on anything but a stereo device (i.e., headphones, TV minus sound system), FFmpeg can trivially downmix to stereo AAC, which QuickTime will play with no trouble:

 -c:a aac -ac 2

 placebo.
 Specifying a faster setting means that